Mercy Corps Applauds Congressional Action to Champion Global Food Security

-Portland, OR – The global humanitarian organization Mercy Corps applauds the strong bipartisan leadership of Senators Casey, Johanns, Coons, Isakson, Cardin and Boozman and Representatives Chris Smith and Betty McCollum for their attention to improving global food security.
-With more than 800 million hungry men, women and children around the world, it is vital that Congress support efforts to help families access nutritious food and develop sustainable solutions to food insecurity.
+Washington, DC., March 24, 2015 — Global humanitarian organization Mercy Corps applauds the strong bipartisan leadership of Representatives Chris Smith and Betty McCollum in their efforts to fight global hunger and promote food security with the introduction of the Global Food Security Act (GFSA) (HR 1567).
+With one in every nine people in the world undernourished and trapped in a cycle of hunger, it is vital that Congress support efforts to help vulnerable families access nutritious food and develop sustainable solutions for long-term food security.

 Ethiopia: Mercy Corps and Warner Bros.
 Create Radio Drama to Improve Nutrition in Rural Ethiopia

 Washington, DC and Burbank, Calif., March 23 2015 — Global humanitarian organization Mercy Corps and entertainment powerhouse Warner Bros. are building healthier communities in Ethiopia through a new radio drama that launched this weekend.
 With support from USAID, the initiative pairs Warner Bros.’ storytelling and marketing talents with Mercy Corps’ economic development expertise to create “edutainment” that influences the way families make household decisions, manage livestock and eat.